mesosphere/marathon/docs/docs/external-volumes.md

 - Volumes are namespaced by their storage provider.
 If you're using EBS, volumes created on the same AWS account share a namespace.
 Choose unique volume names to avoid conflicts.

 - Docker apps do not support external volumes on DCOS installations running Docker older than 1.8.
-Currently, this means that DCOS Community Edition users cannot create Docker apps with external volumes.

 - If you are using Amazon's EBS, it is possible that clusters can be created in different availability zones (AZs).
 This means that if you create a cluster with an external volume in one AZ and destroy it, a new cluster may not have access to that external volume because it could be in a different AZ.